-The latest Ford Focus arrived in 2018 and continues to be one of the UK's best selling cars thanks to great looks,class leading driving dynamics and refined ride which combined with a spacious cabin and boot space make the Ford Focu s a compelling choice for customers looking for a family sized 5 door hatchback.
-Equipment trims include Zetec, Titanium and ST Line with or without the X Pack and choice of ecoblue diesel and ecoboost petrol engines.
+The latest Ford Focus arrived in 2018 and continues to be one of the UK's best-selling cars.
+With its great looks, class-leading driving dynamics and refined ride, the Ford Focus a compelling choice for customers looking for a family-sized five-door hatchback.
+Equipment trims include Zetec, Titanium and ST Line with or without the X Pack and choice of Ecoblue diesel and Ecoboost petrol engines.

-For the latest Focus lease prices view our personal leasing offers below.
-All vehicles are supplied by the Ford franchised dealer network and include Free UK delivery.
+For the latest Focus lease prices, view our personal leasing offers below.
+All vehicles are supplied by the Ford franchised dealer network and include free mainland GB delivery (exclusions apply).

 1.5 EcoBlue 120 ST-Line Edition